Computational Technologies for Fashion Recommendation: A Survey: Special fashion recommendation

 \subsection{Size Recommendation}

-The topic of understanding the item size and fit on a personalized level has gained momentum in the research community, especially from the industry~\cite{peng2014personalised, dogani2019learning,guigoures2018hierarchical,karessli2019sizenet,misra2018decomposing,sheikh2019deep,abdulla2017size}.
+The topic of understanding the item size and fit on a personalized level has gained momentum in the research community, especially from the industry.
 Research has shown that size and fit are among the most influential factors driving e-commerce customer satisfaction in the fashion domain~\cite{otieno2007fit}.
 Data-driven size recommendation aims to predict whether the product size is suitable for the user by analyzing the historical purchase record of the user.

-In the literature, various approaches have been proposed for size recommendation, such as the skip-gram based method~\cite{abdulla2017size}, the hierarchical Bayesian method~\cite{guigoures2018hierarchical}, and the graphic method~\cite{tiwari2020sizer}.
-Recently, deep learning technologies have been applied in size recommender system development.
-Sheikh \myet~\cite{sheikh2019deep} propose a deep learning-based content-collaborative method to make the size/fit prediction.
-Dogani \myet~\cite{dogani2019learning} propose a Product Size Embedding (PSE) model to learn a latent representation for all the possible size variations of products and customers’ sizing preferences using solely purchase data and brand information.
-The proposed PSE model is able to make size recommendations without physical measurements of the consumers or products.
-Karessli \myet~\cite{karessli2019sizenet} study the weakly supervised task which aims to explore the size/fit pattern based on the sales and size-related returns data rather than the labeled size data.
-They propose a teacher-student framework with curriculum learning where the statistical model acts as the teacher and a CNN-based model (SizeNet) acts as the student that aims to learn size issue indicators from the fashion images.
-This method is claimed to be able to handle the cold-start problem.
+In the literature, skip-gram based method~\cite{abdulla2017size}, hierarchical Bayesian method~\cite{guigoures2018hierarchical}, graphic method~\cite{tiwari2020sizer} and etc have been proposed for size recommendation.
+More recently, Sheikh \myet~\cite{sheikh2019deep} propose a deep learning-based content-collaborative method to make the size/fit prediction; Dogani \myet~\cite{dogani2019learning} propose a Product Size Embedding (PSE) model to learn a latent representation for all the possible size variations of products and customers’ sizing preferences using solely purchase data and brand information; Karessli \myet~\cite{karessli2019sizenet} explore the size/fit pattern based on the sales and size-related returns data with a weakly supervised learning framework.
+Specifically, they propose a teacher-student framework with curriculum learning where the statistical model acts as the teacher and a CNN-based model (SizeNet) acts as the student that aims to learn size issue indicators from the fashion images.
 Another group of studies investigates the fits of clothing based on 3D human body~\cite{tiwari2020sizer,patel2020tailornet}, enabling to predict how the specific garments fit or drape on the body as a function of size.
-Such technologies can help consumers better evaluate the fit of their interested fashion products and choose the proper sizes eventually.